Beta Scorpii

-Beta Scorpii (β Scorpii, abbreviated Beta Sco, β Sco) is a multiple star system in the southern zodiac constellation of Scorpius.
+Beta Scorpii is a multiple star system in the southern zodiac constellation of Scorpius.
 It bore the traditional proper name of Acrab /'ækræb/, though the International Astronomical Union now regards that name as applying only to the β Scorpii Aa component.

 Components

 Observed through a small telescope, Beta Scorpii appears as a binary star with a separation between the two components of 13.5 arcseconds and a combined apparent magnitude of 2.50.
 This pair, designated β¹ Scorpii and β² Scorpii, form the top branches of a hierarchy of six orbiting components.